 - Office equipment such as printers, copiers, computers, IT hardware such as servers

 The last thing anyone needs is for their e-waste to end up in a landfill.
-Electronic waste contains hazardous materials that pollutes land and water and are also extremely harmful to human health.
+Electronic waste contains hazardous materials that pollute land and water and are also extremely harmful to human health.
 In Australia alone, millions of electronic waste get thrown out every year.

 You can also break it apart and sell its working parts.
-Most of the time, only a few damaged parts cause an equipment’s dysfunction, but throwing the whole thing away would mean ignoring the value of the parts that would still function.
+Most of the time, only a few damaged parts cause an equipment dysfunction, but throwing the whole thing away would mean ignoring the value of the parts that would still function.

 When reusing is not an option anymore, just make sure your electronic waste ends up in a recycling facility and not in a landfill.
 There are many advantages to recycling.
-As mentioned above, e-waste contains hazardous materials (lead, mercury, cadmium to name a few) that can contaminate the environment.
+As mentioned above, e-waste contains hazardous materials (lead, mercury, and cadmium to name a few) that can contaminate the environment.

 But aside from that, e-waste can also contain valuable materials like tin, nickel, copper, aluminum, and plastic which can be used to create other new products.
 This process supports a bright environmental solution called the “circular economy.”
 In a circular economy, nothing goes to waste: using the right tools and techniques, anything can be broken apart to create something new.

-Have Eco IT Solutions take care of your E-waste Disposal
+Have Eco IT Solutions Take Care of your E-waste Disposal